ajaykarampudi/Ajay-Portfolio/README.md

-# R GOPINATH REDDY - Portfolio
+# KARAMPUDI AJAY - Portfolio

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.